 Unlock Your Full Potential.

-The South Carolina Department of Mental Health/Division of Inpatient Services offers a unique opportunity for psychology fellows to develop both breadth and depth of knowledge and skill related to forensic psychological practice, particularly in the area of criminal forensic evaluation alongside the Forensic Psychiatry Fellowship with the University of South Carolina School of Medicine.
+The South Carolina Department of Mental Health/Division of Inpatient Services offers a unique opportunity for psychology fellows to develop both breadth and depth of knowledge and skill related to forensic psychological practice, particularly in the area of forensic evaluation alongside the Forensic Psychiatry Fellowship with the University of South Carolina School of Medicine.
 The American Board of Forensic Psychology (ABFP) accepted the postdoctoral fellowship program for their Five-Year Experience Waiver as of July 2018.

 The fellowship offers extensive evaluation, diagnostic, and forensic experience through performing a variety of forensic evaluations in our Forensic Evaluation Services Department, to include competency to stand trial, criminal responsibility/capacity to conform conduct, and Sexually Violent Predator (SVP) evaluations.